Skip to content ↓

 • increased participation in competitive sport

-Our aim last year was to use the Sport Premium to reinstate our pre-Covid curriculum and to fill gaps in children’s learning, which have occurred as a result of Covid lockdowns and restrictions.
-The funding has been used to reinstate specialist providers and to ensure that all children are physically active again.
-It has also been used to offer the children a range of different sporting experiences and opportunities to participate in competitive sport again.
-Alongside this, the funding has supported the professional development of staff and has been used to replenish resources needed to provide our PE curriculum.
+Our aim last year was to use the Sport Premium to improve the quality of PE and sport provision offered, including giving children opportunities to try sports they might never get the chance to do in the surrounding area.
+The funding has been used to implement specialist providers so that children have access to a broad range of sports and to ensure that all children stay physically active.
+It has also been used to offer children opportunities to participate in competitive sport.
+Alongside this, the funding has supported the professional development of staff and help them be more confident in their teaching of Physical Education.
+It has also been used to replenish resources needed to deliver our PE curriculum.

 What has been the impact?

-• Due to learning from and working alongside specialist teachers and coaches once again, teachers have been more confident in delivering a skills-based PE curriculum independently.
+• Due to learning from and working alongside specialist teachers and coaches once again, teachers have become more confident in delivering a skills-based PE curriculum independently.
+In addition to this we have purchased a scheme to support teachers in areas that they feel less confident teaching.
 Teachers have disseminated knowledge acquired from specialist teaching by incorporating it into planning and lessons.

-• Opportunities for competitive events have begun again.
-Children have participated in Sports Days and some have taken part in an athletics competition and bouldering competition.
-Teachers and specialist teachers have also built competitive opportunities into their planning.
-Reinstating after school clubs in netball, football, cross-country and kwik cricket have also enabled children to play competitively.
+• Opportunities for competitive events have taken place.
+Children have participated in Sports Days and some have taken part in a rugby festival, tennis festivals, athletics competition, skipping festival and a bouldering competition.
+Teachers and specialist teachers have also built competitive opportunities into their planning as well as taking part in intra competitions in school for ultimate Frisbee and Kinball.
+By continuing to provide after school clubs such as netball, football, cross country, orienteering, basketball Quidditch and cricket, children have had further opportunities to play competitively.

-• Children have once again begun to access a broad range of sports such as orienteering and Paralympic sports.
+• Children have once again accessed a broad range of sports such as orienteering and Paralympic sports.
 Children are knowledgeable about the sport and the skills that they have acquired.

-• Abbey Lane independently funds a swimming programme for children in Y4 and the outcomes for the current Y6 cohort were good, with 81% of children achieving the National Curriculum expectation of swimming 25m unaided (compared to the average for the Sheffield Swimming Service of 49%).
-The impact is recorded in the Department of Education document evidencing the Impact of Primary PE and Sports Premium document and updated regularly.
+• Abbey Lane independently funds a swimming programme for children in Y4 and the outcomes for the current Y6 cohort were good, with 76% of children achieving the National Curriculum expectation of swimming 25m unaided (compared to the average for the Sheffield Swimming Service of 41%).
+The impact is recorded in the Department of Education document Evidencing the Impact of Primary PE and Sports Premium document and updated regularly.
+Also, see the top of this document for a full break down of results and statistics.

 Specialist teachers/coaches will continue to work alongside teachers in lessons to increase their subject knowledge and confidence.
-With a view to all classes Y1 to Y6 receiving at least 3 units of specialist teaching within the year and 2 units in FS2.
+With a view to all classes Y1 to Y6 receiving at least 1 unit of specialist teaching within the year and 1 unit in FS2.

 Ensure that there are resources for PE to be taught effectively within school.